Module One - Introduction and Background

 GIRFEC is a national approach to supporting and working with all children and young people in Scotland.

-The approach is about how practitioners across all services for children and adults meet the needs of children and young people, working together where necessary to ensure they reach their full potential.
+The approach is about how practitioners across all services for children, young people and adults meet the needs of children and young people, working together where necessary to ensure they reach their full potential.
 It promotes a shared approach and accountability that:

 - places children and young people’s needs first.
 It ensures they are listened to and understand decisions that affect them.
 GIRFEC ensures they get more co-ordinated help to improve their wellbeing, health and development.
 Solutions are built with and around children, young people and their families.